afeld/personal-security/index.md

 #### Who to share it with

 **If someone contacts you via phone or email and asks for sensitive information, don't give it to them.** This often comes up as fake customer support or debt collectors.
-If this happens and you think it _might_ be legitimate, follow up via official channels (the number on the back of your credit card, etc.)
+If this happens and you think it _might_ be legitimate, follow up via official channels (the customer service number on the back of your credit card, etc.)

 #### How to send